 File a Riata Lawsuit Today

 If you or a loved one suffered an injury because of a St. Jude Riata or Riata ST lead, you may be entitled to compensation.
 Contact a medical device lawyer today for a free legal consultation and to see if a Riata lead lawsuit is appropriate for you.
-Sokolove Law has nearly 40 years of experience helping those who have been harmed by dangerous medical devices.
+Sokolove Law has more than 40 years of experience helping those who have been harmed by dangerous medical devices.
 Our attorneys know who to talk to, where to find answers, and what steps you need to take.